-This intensive, six week course – the first module of our 2-module Fast Track Management course for PIC’s – will increase your ability to lead, motivate and manage a team in the human services and non-profit sector.
+This intensive, six week course Key Management Skills – the first module of our 2-module Fast Track Management course for PIC’s – will increase your ability to lead, motivate and manage a team in the human services and non-profit sector.
 After completing the certified programme, you will:

 - Understand the critical factors that determine how you manage